 "All animals fight for survival, but humans uniquely fight for significance.
 We don't just want to live, we want lives that matter."

-Dr. Clay Routledge is an author, psychological scientist, consultant, public speaker, and professor.
-He studies basic psychological needs and how these needs influence wellbeing, physical health, and intergroup relations.
-Much of his research focuses on the need for meaning in life and the need to belong.
+Dr. Clay Routledge is a psychological scientist, writer, consultant, public speaker, and professor.
+He studies basic psychological needs and how these needs influence and are influenced by family, social, and cultural structures.
+Much of his research focuses on the need for meaning in life.

 He has published over 100 scholarly papers, co-edited two books on existential psychology, and authored the books Nostalgia: A Psychological Resource and Supernatural: Death, Meaning, and the Power of the Invisible World.
 He was the lead writer for the TED-Ed animated lesson Why Do We Feel Nostalgia?